 Transportation Guidelines

-Each applicable Transporter's FERC Gas Tariff and Buyer's applicable transportation agreement with Transporter shall define and control the manner in which Gas sold and purchased under this Contract is received and transported.
+Each applicable Transporter's FERC Gas Tariff and Buyer's applicable transportation agreement with Transporter and, if applicable, Seller’s applicable pooling agreement(s) with Transporter shall define and control the manner in which Gas sold and purchased under the Contract is received and transported.
 Seller and Buyer each agree to provide to the other, in as prompt a manner as reasonable, all information reasonably necessary to permit nominating and scheduling pursuant to such requirements.
 The Parties shall cooperate with each other and with the Transporter(s) on a timely basis to verify delivery and receipt of the Gas quantities hereunder.

 Transportation Imbalances

-In the event that Seller delivers or causes to be delivered to Transporter(s) at the Point(s) of Sale a quantity of Gas not equal to the DCQ, or Buyer takes or causes to be taken from Transporter(s) a quantity of Gas not equal to the DCQ, a “Transportation Imbalance” may occur.
+In the event that Seller delivers or causes to be delivered to Transporter(s) at the Point(s) of Sale a quantity of Gas not equal to the quantity nominated, or Buyer takes or causes to be taken from Transporter(s) a quantity of Gas not equal to the quantity nominated, a “Transportation Imbalance” may occur.
 Upon either Party becoming aware that a Transportation Imbalance exists because of Seller’s over-deliveries or under-deliveries or Buyer’s under-takes or over-takes, Buyer and Seller each will exercise reasonable efforts to correct the Transportation Imbalance as soon as reasonably possible, subject to any restrictions imposed by the applicable Transporter(s).

 Costs And Penalties